dicato/talks/boston_python_08_27_2015/boston_python_08_27_2015.md

 ---

-## twisted & django
+## integrate twisted with other services

 ---

-## controlling a twisted service via a django application

----

-## pesisting data out of a twisted service
+## persisting data out of a twisted service

 ---